-But in a new study, published in the scientific journal Meteoritics and Planetary Science, a research team from Lund University has found decisive evidence for the meteorite theory.
+But in a new study, published in the scientific journal Meteoritics and Planetary Science, a research team from Lund University has found decisive evidence that Lake Mien was formed by a meteorite hit.
 The researchers have discovered a mineral called reidite, which can only be created by the extreme pressures that occur during meteorite impacts.
 Josefin Martell, a doctoral student in geology at Lund University, said:

 “We have examined hair-thin parts of the mineral zircon in rock samples from Mien.
 It is inside these shocked zircon grains that we have managed to find traces of the high-pressure polymorph reidite that acts as a kind of time capsule from the meteorite impact.”

 The meteorite that formed Lake Mien had the power of 1,000 atomic bombs

 Reidite is formed at extremely high pressures, about 30 gigapascals.
 It can be compared with the pressure that prevails approximately 1,000 kilometers below the Earth’s surface.
 The only natural process that can give rise to this in a matter of seconds is precisely meteorite impact, Josefin Martell said: